 At ALDI, we are passionate about sustainable fish and seafood and providing our customers with product transparency.
 We have shown leadership in seafood transparency as the first Australian retailer to publicly disclose our sourcing information through the Ocean Disclosure Project (ODP).
-Since 2021, all ALDI branded products in our fish and seafood range must be responsibly sourced and we have Australia's largest range of Marine Stewardship Council (MSC) certified, own-label products.
+Since 2021, all ALDI branded products in our fish and seafood range must be responsibly sourced.
 This means that Australians can support responsible fishing and farming practices by shopping at ALDI.